 - Enforcement of our privacy and security policies.

-- The use and sharing of personal health information is subject to separate privacy policies and procedures, which are described in the HIPAA privacy notice.
+- The use and sharing of personal health information is subject to separate privacy policies and procedures, which are described in the HIPAA privacy notice (cpg.org/HIPAA-notice).

-- CPG may use and share our constituents’ personal information within our corporate group, with our vendors, such as benefit plan administrators and mailing houses, and with Episcopal entities, pursuant to our official plan documents, for the purpose of operating, administering, and delivering CPG benefits, products, and services to our constituents.
+- CPG may use and share our constituents’ personal information with other CPG entities, with our vendors and with other entities of The Episcopal Church (“Church”) for the purpose of operating, administering, and delivering CPG benefits, products, and services to our constituents.

-- CPG may publish clergy names, canonical residences, ordination dates, ordaining bishops, ecclesiastical work addresses, ecclesiastical work phone numbers, and ecclesiastical work email addresses (collectively, “Basic Clergy Data”) in the Episcopal Clerical Directory (in its print, CD-ROM, online, and other forms), which includes the Clergy List of The Episcopal Church (collectively, “ECD”) and the Episcopal Church Annual, and may also publish additional personal information in the ECD and/or Church Annual if the applicable cleric has given written permission as outlined below.
+- CPG may publish clergy names, canonical residences, ordination dates, ordaining bishops, ecclesiastical work addresses, ecclesiastical work phone numbers, and ecclesiastical work email addresses (collectively, “Basic Clergy Data”) in the Episcopal Clerical Directory (in its print, CD-ROM, online, and other forms), which includes the Clergy List of The Episcopal Church (collectively, “ECD”) and The Episcopal Church Annual.
+CPG may publish additional personal information in the ECD and/or The Episcopal Church Annual if the applicable cleric has given written permission.

-- CPG may share Basic Clergy Data as well as clergy age, gender, seminary attended, ordination date, diocese of employment, employing organization, employment start date, retirement date, home address, home phone number and home email address with the Domestic and Foreign Missionary Society (“DFMS”) and/or the cleric’s Diocesan Bishop or other Ecclesiastical authority for any communications made pursuant to the Canons or any other purpose consistent with the charitable mission of the Episcopal Church (“Church”).
+- CPG may share Basic Clergy Data as well as clergy age, gender, seminary attended, ordination date, diocese of employment, employing organization, employment start date, retirement date, home address, home phone number and home email address with the Domestic and Foreign Missionary Society (“DFMS”) and/or the cleric’s Diocesan Bishop or other Ecclesiastical authority for any communications made pursuant to the Canons or any other purpose consistent with the charitable mission of the Church.

-- CPG may share Basic Clergy Data with other Episcopal entities subject to their adoption of data use agreements.
+- CPG may share Basic Clergy Data with other Church entities, subject to a mutually acceptable data use or similar agreement.

 - CPG may share details regarding the passing of clergy or a clergy spouse, such as name, age, name of spouse and location and date of passing, for pastoral reasons.